open-telemetry/opentelemetry-specification/specification/sampling-api.md

 Return sampling decision whether span should be sampled or not.

+### GetSampleWeight

+Return the a floating point `weight` value approximating the number of similar spans that were seen by the Sampler.

+Downstream systems can use this value for numerical calculations/aggregations, statistically approximating the distribution of values found in the unsampled trace span set based on the observed weights and spans sent after sampling.
+With this feature, unsampled metrics can be utilized directly alongside weighted aggregations calculated from spans.

+For instance, its value should be `1 / samplingProbability` for a ProbabilitySampler, or `observedQps / targetQps` for a `RateLimitingSampler`.
+With a sampling probability of `0.01`, `COUNT(spans) WHERE service=foo` will return `49*100=4900` rather than the unweighted value `49` and `sum(request_count{service=foo})` will return an exact number like `4930`.

 ### GetAttributes

 Return attributes to be attached to the `Span`.
 These attributes should be added